 - The Membership and Marketing Committee which is responsible for the creation and implementation of the Institute's membership and marketing strategies.
-It is also the reporting committee for the local region and branch network. - The Education and Professional Standards Committee which is responsible for matters relating to professional standards, education, training and professional development of members working in the profession. - The Finance and Risk Committee which is responsible for monitoring the financial performance of the Institute, the performance of the Institute's investments and the effectiveness of the Institute's risk management processes and making recommendations to Council. - The Audit Committee which seeks assurance from the external auditor that the accounts give a true and fair view of the financial performance and position and that the accounts comply with relevant accounting standards.
-The Audit Committee will also consider any issues raised by the auditors and the management's response. - The Remuneration Committee which is responsible for determining the Institute's remuneration strategy and reviewing the terms and conditions of employment for the Chief Executive.
+It is also the reporting committee for the local region and branch network. - The Education and Professional Standards Committee which is responsible for matters relating to professional standards, education, training and professional development of members working in the profession. - The Finance, Audit and Risk Committee which is responsible for monitoring the financial performance of the Institute, the performance of the Institute's investments, overseeing the annual audit, ensuring the accounts comply with the relevant accounting standards, the effectiveness of the Institute's risk management processes and making recommendations to Council. - The Remuneration Committee which is responsible for determining the Institute's remuneration strategy and reviewing the terms and conditions of employment for the Chief Executive.